LE-0002/tetress-ai-v1/README.md

    ```sh
    git clone https://github.com/LE-0002/tetress-ai-v1.git
    ```
-2. Ensure you have Python 3.12 installed.
+2. Ensure you have Docker installed and running.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>